arhadthedev/cpython/Doc/library/test.rst

 .. function:: threading_cleanup(*original_values)

    Cleanup up threads not specified in *original_values*.
-Designed to emit a warning if a test leaves running threads in the background.
+Raises :exc:`AssertionError` with a list of threads if a test leaves running threads in the background.

+   .. versionchanged:: 3.12
+      Changed from printing a warning to raising :exc:`AssertionError`.

 .. function:: threading_setup()